django-hijack/django-hijack/README.md

         print "Superuser hijacked userID %s" % kwargs['user_id']

-# TODOs, issues and planned features
+# TODOs, issues, and planned features
-* Handle hijack using URLs on non unique email addresses.
+* Handle hijack using URLs on non-unique email addresses.
 * unset_superuser example for signals
-* Store info in user's profile (see #3 comments, Use case: 'Notify users when they were hijacked', see above)
+* Store info in user's profile (see #3 comments, Use case: 'Notify users when they were hijacked')
 * "got it" Link in notification to remove notification and flag from session.
-This is useful if hijack is used to switch between users and ``HIJACK_NOTIFY_ADMIN`` is True.
+This is useful if hijack is used to switch between users and ``HIJACK_DISPLAY_WARNING`` is True.
 * Support for named URLs for the hijack button.
 * Handle signals in ``release_hijack(..)``, currently the signals are only triggered in ``login_user(..)`` and ``logout_user(..)``.
 * Graceful support for custom user models that do not feature username / email